 Although supervised pre-training is the dominant paradigm for image classification, curating large labeled image datasets is both expensive and time consuming.
 Instead of further scaling up labeling efforts, we can instead aspire to learn general purpose representations from the much larger set of available unlabeled images and fine-tune them for classification.
 We investigate this setting using ImageNet as a proxy for a large unlabeled corpus, and small classic labeled datasets (CIFAR-10, CIFAR-100, STL-10) as proxies for downstream tasks.
+For our largest model, we use an additional 100 million unlabeled web images, filtered to be similar to ImageNet.

 Even in cases where labels are available, unsupervised or self-supervised pre-training can still provide benefits in data efficiency or on fine-tuning speed.
-We investigate this setting by pre-training on ImageNet without labels and then fine-tuning or linear probing with labels.
+We investigate this setting by pre-training without labels and then fine-tuning or linear probing with labels.